How to get rid of mosquitoes in your yard FAST! These proven, organic and natural remedies work just as well, if not better, than the toxic stuff.

 - Drain or fill temporary pools of water with dirt.

 - Keep swimming pool water treated and circulating.

 Mosquitoes are a pervasive outdoor pest.
 Nonetheless, there are measures that can be taken to minimize the annoyance and incidence of bites.
 For example;

-- Use natural insect repellents and wear protective clothing during mosquito season.
+- Use natural, organic insect repellents and wear protective clothing when pests are most active.

 - Make sure that window and door screens are “bug tight.”

 - Use head nets, long sleeves and long pants if you venture into areas with high pest populations such as salt marshes.

 - Replace your outdoor lights with yellow “bug” lights which tend to attract fewer insects than ordinary lights.

 - Mosquito Beater Granules and Spray use food grade oils to naturally repel biting insects for 2-3 weeks!

 Kill the immature larval stage before it can develop into a flying, biting adult with Bacillus thuringiensis var israelensis (Bt-i).
 Available under various trade names, including Microbe-Lift® BMC, Bt-i is a naturally occurring and highly specific biological pesticide.
 Applied to standing water, it is effective for up to 30 days and will not harm people, pets, wildlife or fish.